bikram8538/Bikram8538/README.md

 - 👋 Hi, I’m "Bikram Bagdi" .
-- 👀 I’m interested in Java.
+- 👀 I’m learning Web Development.
 - 🌱 I’m currently learning Java.
-- 💞️ I’m looking to collaborate with a team.
-- 📫 How to reach me a good coder.

 <!---
 Bikram8538/Bikram8538 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.